-ICF Accreditation Requirements Made Simple
+ICF Credential Requirements Made Simple

 requirements

-Enquiries about the ICF requirements for credentials are very common in the trainings we deliver.
+Enquiries about the ICF requirements for credentials are very common in the courses we deliver.
 It is normal not to fully grasp the different criteria for each of the accreditation level.
-All these abbreviations can be quite obscure at first.
+All these abbreviations can be quite obscure at first and there is so much information out there that it can be very confusing.

 TRAINING CERTIFICATE ≠ ICF ACCREDITATION

-The first thing to understand is that completing a coach training doesn’t equal getting an ICF accreditation.
-Training and accreditation are in fact two very different things: completing a coach training is one of the requirements for an ICF accreditation.
-We will cover all the ICF requirements for each of the levels below.
+Training and accreditation are in fact two very different things: one enables the other.
+Completing a coach training is one of the requirements for an ICF accreditation

 It is essential to grasp this to set the right expectations and avoid disappointment: no training can guarantee that you will get an ICF accreditation.
 The ICF reviews each credential application without involving the training provider.